analogrelay/git-credential-winstore/README.md

 # Windows Credential Store for Git
 This application is a small helper app designed to follow the git credentials API as defined by the [Git Documentation](https://github.com/gitster/git-htmldocs/blob/master/technical/api-credentials.txt).

 ## Installation

-1. Download the git-credential-winstore.exe file from the downloads section
+1. Download the git-credential-winstore.exe file from
 2. Run it (make sure you have git in your PATH)

 ## FAQs